Jarl: Denmark

 In Denmark the jarl was the king's deputy, as Ulf Jarl (died in 1026) was to Canute the Great, king of England, Denmark and Norway.

 The last jarl of Southern Jutland, Canute Lavard (died in 1131), became the first Danish hertug (duke), with the title "Hertug af Slesvig" ("Duke of Schleswig").
 Thus the title hertug (duke) came to replace the old Norse title jarl.

 Iceland

 Only one person is known to have ever held the title of Jarl in Iceland.
 This was Gissur Þorvaldsson, who was made Jarl of Iceland in 1258 by King Haakon IV of Norway to aid his efforts in bringing Iceland under Norwegian kingship during the Age of the Sturlungs.
 He held the title until his death in 1268.

+England

+When Canute became the king of England in 1016, one of his first acts was to reshape the kingdom into the system that was used in Scandinavia.
+He divided the kingdom into four semi-independent earldoms, Northumbria went to the Norwegian, Erik of Lade, Thorkell the Tall was given East Anglia, and Eadric Streona had his preexisting appointment to Mercia confirmed.
+Canute reserved Wessex for himself.